alaamub/yfuzz/cmd/yfuzz-cli/README.md

 The yFuzz CLI will read configuration from a file called `cli-config.yaml` (or any other format supported by [viper](https://github.com/spf13/viper)) located either in `$HOME/.yfuzz`, `/etc/yfuzz`, or the current directory.

 `api`: yFuzz server URL
-`athenz.user-cert`: Path to an Athenz user x509 certificate for authentication `athenz.user-key`: Path to the private key associated with the x509 certificate `athenz.ca-cert`: CA Cert used by the Athenz server
+`tls.user-cert`: Path to a user x509 certificate for if using mutual TLS authentication. (optional) `tls.user-key`: Path to the private key associated with the x509 certificate. (optional)